 ACWWA serves customers outside the defined service area through contracts or IGA's.
-When this happens user fees are negotiated on a case by case basis to insure that ACWWA's current customers do not pay for these new customers.
+When this happens user fees are negotiated on a case by case basis to ensure that ACWWA's current customers do not pay for these new customers.

-Customers defined as "extra-territorial" pay fees and charges equal to 150% of the fees in effect for customers in ACWWA's defined service area.
+These customers are defined as "extra-territorial" and pay fees and charges equal to 150% of the fees in effect for customers in ACWWA's defined service area.